 The advice on operations is based on the scientific knowledge of harbour porpoise of JNCC and Natural Resources Wales at the time of writing, and their sensitivities to pressures.
 For the most up-to-date information about harbour porpoise within the site and the spatial distribution, please see the Evidence section.

-The information contained within the Conservation Objectives and Advice on Operations document and Evidence section are useful if you are:
+The information contained within the Conservation Objectives and Advice on Operations document and Monitoring and Evidence section should be referred to if you are:

 - Carrying out any activity that may impact the site and need to find out how to operate within the law;